 You might start with a small order.
 And if the demand grows, you might order more.
 If the product continues to fly off the shelf, you’d probably stock your warehouse.
 And when the sales start to drop off, you’ll stop ordering the item altogether.

-This is similar to how the breasts decide how much milk to make.
+This is similar to how the breasts discern how much milk to make.
 Breasts are designed to be efficient milk factories.
 The customer in this case is your baby, and the “sales” are the milk he gets from your breast at each feeding.
 Your breasts work under the principle of supply and demand.
 Your baby demands milk, and your breasts supply it.
 He wants more?
 The breasts step up milk production.
 He eats less?
 Production slows down.

 Placing the order